 All this changed due to at least two other external factors:

-1. The reformation that forbade all prostitution.
+1. The reformation during which all prostitution was forbidden.

 2. The scourge of syphilis, a disease unseen or unheard of in Europe before.

 Still, prostitution continued, but official registration was not an issue until around 1800.
 It was the time Napoleon took control of large parts of Europe.
-Napoleon introduced this regulation with the explicit goal or aim to stop syphilis.
+Napoleon introduced this regulation with the explicit goal to stop syphilis.

 The Netherlands came under French rule.
 According to this Code Pénal all prostitutes had to register with the police.
 After registration with the police the prostitutes received a red card with which they had to report to the police doctor twice a week.
 When they were found ill, they were locked up in a hospital.
 They could get the red card back when the police considered them healthy again.
 This system was applied in France for the first time in 1802 and in the Netherlands in 1810.
 At the first attempt to register the prostitutes in Amsterdam there were 500 prostitutes who registered.
 The Amsterdam head of police complained that not all woman could be registered and the real number of prostitutes in the capital was much higher.
 For fear of registration a lot of women quit the job, but re entered the job later, setting the number of registered sex workers at the comfortable round number of 700.